What is Google Sandbox in SEO: Myth Or Truth?

 Always choose a host that offers speed, uptime, performance, etc.

-But I recommend Cloudways for best performance.
+But I recommend Cloudways for the best performance.
 This is what I am using on this website.

 Google already confirms that website speed is one of the main ranking factors.